goschtl/zope/zope2book/trunk/source/AppendixC.rst

   request/cookies/oatmeal
   nothing
-  here/some-file 2001_02.html.tar.gz/foo
+  context/some-file 2001_02.html.tar.gz/foo
   root/to/branch | default
   request/name | string:Anonymous Coward
-  here/?tname/macros/?mname
+  context/?tname/macros/?mname

 When a path expression is evaluated, Zope attempts to traverse the path, from left to right, until it succeeds or runs out of paths segments.
 To traverse a path, it first fetches the object stored in the variable.
-For each path segment, it traverses from the current object to the subobject named by the path segment.
-Subobjects are located according to standard Zope traversal rules (via getattr, getitem, or traversal hooks).
+For each path segment, it traverses from the current object to the sub-object named by the path segment.
+Sub-objects are located according to standard Zope traversal rules (via getattr, getitem, or traversal hooks).

 Once a path has been successfully traversed, the resulting object is the value